Complaints and Appeals

 - that the service being requested is experimental or investigational.

-To request a review, call or write to MHS within 33 calendar days of your appeal decision.
+To request a review, call MHS at 877-647-4848 or write to MHS Appeals, PO Box 441567, Indianapolis, IN, 46244, within 120 calendar days of your appeal decision.
 MHS will send the complete case file to an external, independent review agency that is registered with the Indiana Department of Insurance and who has no connection to MHS.
 The independent review agency will have a same specialty physician review the case.
 They will send their answer to the member and to MHS in about two weeks.
-MHSwill pay for this review.
+MHS will pay for this review.
 The member may ask for both an external, independent review and a State Fair Hearing, but not at the same time.

 State Fair Hearing

 After an appeal or, after the external independent review, you may ask for a “State Fair Hearing” at the Indiana Family and Social Services Administration.
-For help requesting a State Fair Hearing, contact Member Services at 1-877-647-4848 or write to the FSSA directly within 33 days of exhausting MHS appeal procedures: Hearings and Appeals Section, MS-04, Indiana Family and Social Services Administration, 402 West Washington Street, Room E034, Indianapolis, IN 46204
+For help requesting a State Fair Hearing, contact Member Services at 1-877-647-4848 or write to the FSSA directly within 120 days of exhausting MHS internal appeal and grievance procedures: Office of Administrative Law Proceedings, Indiana Family and Social Services Administration, 402 West Washington Street, Room E034, Indianapolis, IN 46204.

 Care during Appeals